Ave Maryam: Plot

-Maryam, a 40-year-old woman from a Muslim family, is working in an orphanage, where she interacts with people of various religions.
+Maryam, a 40-year-old woman from a Muslim family, works in a multireligious orphanage.
 In 1980, having become a Catholic, she moves to Ambarawa, Semarang, to work as a religious sister at St. Stanislaus Girisonta Church after meeting seven friendly older sisters and deciding to be their assistant.
-Romo Martin introduces Maryam to senior nun Sister Monic and monastery manager Mila.
+Pastor Martin introduces her to senior nun Monic and monastery manager Mila.
 Maryam's work involves showering elderly sisters, cleaning, and preparing meals.
 She is helped by Dinda, a young Muslim who frequently sends milk and food.

 One day, the sisters receive the announcement Martin is being replaced with new pastor Yosef—Monic's foster child—until Christmas.
 Martin had predicted Yosef's presence for a long time.
-Yosef is set to teach musicianship to the sisters.
+Yosef is tasked to teach musicianship to the sisters.
 Yosef's high level of musical ability makes Maryam fall in love with him.
 Monic warns Yosef about Maryam's attitude but fails to persuade him.
-Maryam and Yosef become closer despite knowing it is forbidden; at one point, they run naked on a beach and make out.
-Maryam is guilt-ridden and questions her faith, and despite the sisters' attempts to calm her down, leaves the church upon the sisters' notice.
-She boards a city-bound train and hallucinates that Yosef is looking at her, tempting her to disembark and miss the train.
+Maryam and Yosef become closer despite knowing it is prohibited in the Church; at one point, they run naked on a beach and make out.
+Maryam is guilt-ridden and questions her faith, and despite the sisters' attempts to calm her down, leaves the church upon their notice.
+She boards a city-bound train but imagines Yosef looking at her, tempting her to disembark and miss the train.

 Maryam goes to Girisonta's confessional where, unbeknown to her, Yosef is the pastor.
 Yosef disguises his voice and after hearing her apology, he silently cries with heartbreak.
 Maryam leaves after the sisters pass by.